-Upon receipt of the complaint, the Dean of Students or designee will, within seven (7) calendar days, review the complaint for timeliness and appropriateness and if warranted move the complaint to the committee process.
-The Dean of Students will provide the student written notice acknowledging its receipt and if the process will be moving forward.
+Upon receipt of the complaint, the Dean of Students or designee will review the complaint for timeliness and appropriateness, and if warranted, move the complaint to the investigation and hearing process.

-If the complaint is against a Faculty member the process shall follow the Faculty Policies and Procedures, UWPF 7 Faculty Rights and Responsibilities.
+If the complaint is against a Faculty member, Academic Staff member, or University Staff member, the process shall follow the respective personnel grievance policy/procedure.